Finding Groups of Cross-Correlated Features in Bi-View Data: Simulation Study

 Let $(A,B)$ be a feature set pair, and suppose that $\rho \in [0,1)$ and $\sigma^2 > 0$ are given.
 Let $D \in \{0,1\}^{|A| \times |B|}$ be a binary matrix, which we regard as the adjacency matrix of a connected bipartite network with vertex set $A \cup B$.
 Then the random row-vector $(X_{A}, Y_{B})$ is generated as follows:

 where $\epsilon \sim \mathcal{N}_{\abs{B}}( 0, \sigma^2 I)$ and $U$ is a matrix of all ones.
 To understand the bimodule signal produced by this model, note that $\rho$ governs the intra-correlation between features in $A$ and that for any $t \in B$, the variable $Y_{t}$ is influenced by features $X_{s}$ such that $(s,t)$ is an edge in the adjacency matrix $D$.
-For each of the true bimodules $(A_i, B_i)$ in the simulation, we independently chose parameters $\rho_i$, $\sigma_i^2$, and $D_i$ to produce a variety of behaviors while maintaining the inherent constraints between them (see \smref{sec:sim-model-details}).
+For each of the target bimodules $(A_i, B_i)$ in the simulation, we independently chose parameters $\rho_i$, $\sigma_i^2$, and $D_i$ to produce a variety of behaviors while maintaining the inherent constraints between them.
+See Section \ref{sec:sim-model-details} for more details.